 Benefits of Raccoons

-Raccoons Have a lot of traits and characteristics to admire.
+Raccoons have a lot of traits and characteristics to admire.
 After all, they are smart, inquisitive, nimble critters with soft fur coats and brilliantly striped tails.
 And their babies are extremely adorable!
 Although admirable and adorable, raccoons have been given a bad reputation for disturbing urban and residential neighborhoods like Skunk Poop.
-It is not their fault though; overdevelopment and increasing property clearing has forced many species of wildlife from their natural habitats, leaving them with just 1 alternative: foraging for food and hunting for refuge one of our possessions.
+It is not their fault though; overdevelopment and increasing land clearing has forced many species of wildlife from their natural habitats, leaving them with just 1 alternative: foraging for food and hunting for refuge one of our possessions.

-Raccoons Are considered nuisance wildlife and pests because they are known carriers of infectious diseases that can be harmful for humans and pets.
+Raccoons are considered nuisance wildlife and pests because they are known carriers of infectious diseases that can be harmful for humans and pets.
 They also cause landscaping and structural harm that may be costly and tedious to fix.
 However, are raccoons a beneficial asset to us in any angle?
 Yes perhaps; but do those benefits outweigh their potential to cause risk and harm?
 Likely not.

 Raccoons as Assets

-Raccoons Do offer one benefit to our lawns.
+Raccoons do offer one benefit to our lawns.
 They’re a fantastic pest management system for gardens and plants.
 Although raccoons in numerous numbers is an issue that should be addressed right away, one raccoon may be helpful in ridding your landscape of pesky bugs, rodents, and more that ruin your fruits and vegetables.
 Raccoons eat small rodents like rats and mice, in addition to, insects, wasp larvae, and more.
 By planting foods which raccoons don’t like, you might have a pest-free garden, undisturbed by wild raccoons.